pythonanywhere/help_pages/articles/LetsEncrypt.md

     ~/dehydrated/dehydrated --config ~/letsencrypt/config --cron --domain www.yourdomain.com --out ~/letsencrypt --challenge http-01
     # susbtitute www.yourdomain.com with your own domain name, including the www. part

-* *Tip: if you're using our password-protection feature for your web app, you'll need to switch that off for the duration of this procedure*
+* **Tip**: _If you're using our password-protection feature for your web app, you'll need to switch that off for the duration of this procedure_

 If you get a warning saying something like this: